Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

 Since the correction is not linear, the slope changes with the beam correction.
 If the header of the data has the beam information defined, it will be automatically read in and `beam_fwhm` will not have to be given.

 Both of the PCA runs above do *not* subtract the mean of the data before creating the covariance matrix.
 Technically, this is not how PCA is defined (see Overview above) and the decomposition is not performed on a true covariance matrix.
 The justification used in `Brunt & Heyer 2002a <https://ui.adsabs.harvard.edu/#abs/2002ApJ...566..276B/abstract>`_ and `Brunt & Heyer 2002b <https://ui.adsabs.harvard.edu/#abs/2002ApJ...566..289B/abstract>`_ is that the mean has a physical meaning in this case: it's the largest spatial scale across the map.
-If we *do* subtract the mean of, how does this affect the index?
+If we *do* subtract the mean, how does this affect the index?

     >>> pca.run(verbose=True, min_eigval=1e-4, spatial_output_unit=u.pc,
     ...         spectral_output_unit=u.m / u.s, brunt_beamcorrect=True,